Configure player

 But more interestingly is the ability for you to load AU preset files at runtime.
 And so those AU preset files are things that you can save by running some signal through the matrix reverb and saving that as a preset and then loading it at runtime.
 And I'll show you how to do that in just a second.

-So really obstruction is used to emulate something that's really between your listener and your source object, but in the still the same physical space.
+So really, obstruction is used to emulate something that's really between your listener and your source object.
+Something that's between your source and your listener object, but in still the same physical space.
 All that reverb characteristics will stay the same.
 Just a couple other little things to show you.
 As I change my custom presets, you'll notice that the EQ settings will change.

 Let me talk about this application now in more detail.
-As we mentioned, it's part of your development tools installation on Tiger, and now there's a new version that comes with your Leopard Seed.
-It supports mono, stereo, and now multi-channel audio units, and is capable of displaying the Carbon and Cocoa user interfaces, or also providing a generic view if that custom view is not present.
+As we mentioned, it's part of your development tools installation on Tiger.
+And now there's a new version that comes with your Leopard Seed.
+It supports mono, stereo, and now multi-channel audio units.
+And it's capable of displaying the Carbon and Cocoa user interfaces, or also providing a generic view if that custom view is not present.

 Now I'd like to focus a bit on patch management.
 As I mentioned, this feature allows you to create groups of tracks, which I'll subsequently refer to as patches.
 And these patches are saved directly in the document file.
 You have created for you by default a default patch which contains all the tracks in the document.
 And you can switch between these tracks simply by clicking.
 Any track that is not part of the active patch does not consume CPU resources since it's not active.

 And now I'm ready to configure the device that we'll be using for our document.
-I'm going to switch from built-in to our Firewire device which supports more than stereo.
-And you'll notice now that I have a five channel output, but I need to specify the channel ordering for that since this is not correct.
-In this hall I have left assigned to channel one, right assigned to channel two, center assigned to three, and I have a gap between five and six where the LFE is here.
+I'm going to switch from built-in to our FireWire device, which supports more than stereo.
+And you'll notice now that I have a five-channel output, but I need to specify the channel ordering for that, since this is not correct.
+In this hall, I have left assigned to channel one, right assigned to channel two, center assigned to three, And I have a gap between 5 and 6 where the LFE is here.

 And if I open the new studio view, you'll notice now that we have a graphical representation of where our inputs are on the device as well as our outputs.
 And we're free to edit that if we want, but that's beyond the scope of what I'd like to show here.